godpeny/pages/main/src/blog-post.38.md

 - Quantiles: Binning the data into quantiles works well when the dataset does not conform to a known distribution.
 It means dividing the dataset into intervals that each contain equal numbers of examples, and assigning the quantile index to each example.

 ## K-Means Clustering
+See SubTopic "K-means Clustering" in Topic "EM Algorithm"

 ## Supervised Deep Neural Network for Clustering

 ## References